macrat/ayd-web-scenario-plugin/README.md

 Please see also [reference](reference.md) for more information about features you can use in the scenario.

+You can use REPL mode for testing how to write scenario.
+Please execute `ayd-web-scenario` without any argument.

 ### 3. Test scenario in standalone mode

 If you passed file path instead of URL, web-scenario works in the standalone mode that shows logs more readable style.
-You can use `--debug` flag for get more detail information.
+You can use `--head` flag for check what is going on on the window, and/or `--debug` flag for get more detail information.

 ``` shell
 $ ayd-web-scenario /path/to/scenario.lua